• Skip to main content

 Mel’s Drive-In is another option for tasty food that won’t break the bank.
 Most of the platters come with a side of French fries.
 Those platters average between $11 and $14.

-Thunder Falls Terrace at Islands of Adventure is one of our favorites due to the large sides I mentioned.
+Thunder Falls Terrace at Islands of Adventure is one of our favorites due to the large portions and sides you can make a meal from.

 Take advantage of special events.